Are you a researcher at Karolinska Institutet and/or Region Stockholm and would like to verify your articles?

 In 2005, Karolinska Institutet's management decided to use bibliometrics as a tool to become Europe's premier medical university by 2010.
 This decision was one aspect of the KI-05 initiative.
 KI's bibliometrics activities began in project form at the beginning of 2006.
 In 2008, the project became an operational unit, funded by the Board of Research.

-The secondary aim of the project is to provide other stakeholders within KI and SLL with the opportunity to order bibliometric analyses and disseminate information to the outside world about the quality of Karolinska Institutet's academic production and collaboration.
+The secondary aim of the project is to provide other stakeholders within Karolinska Institutet and Region Stockholm with the opportunity to order bibliometric analyses and disseminate information to the outside world about the quality of Karolinska Institutet's academic production and collaboration.

-Since 2009, Karolinska Institutet and Stockholm County Council have had a common model for allocating direct research funding to departments and clinics on the basis of performance.
+Since 2009, Karolinska Institutet and Region Stockholm have had a common model for allocating direct research funding to departments and clinics on the basis of performance.
 Bibliometrics is one of the four components that are used to calculate the activity rate for each department, hospital and clinic.

-If you want to learn more about the use of bibliometrics when allocating research funding in KI and SLL and would like a description of the method options, you can read Description of the bibliometric part of the KI/SLL resource allocation system (pdf, 444 kB) (Swedish only).
+If you want to learn more about the use of bibliometrics when allocating research funding at Karolinska Institutet and Region Stockholm, you can read:

 The bibliometric database contains information about international academic publications from 1995 onwards.
-It is based on information from the database Web of Science that is owned by Thomson Reuters.
+It is based on information from the database Web of Science that is owned by Clarivate Analytics.

-In addition to data from Web of Science, the bibliometric database also contains data from a local copy of Medline, also from 1995 onwards.
-The material from Medline includes the individual article's medical subject headings, known as MeSH terms.
+In addition to data from Web of Science, the bibliometric database also contains data from a local copy of PubMed/Medline, also from 1995 onwards.
+The material from Medline (the main part of Pubmed) includes the individual article's medical subject headings, known as MeSH terms.

-Currently (2015), the bibliometric database contains complete bibliographic records for c.
-30 million publications.
-In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database, just over 440 million of them.
+Currently (2019), the bibliometric database contains complete bibliographic records for c.
+39 million publications.
+In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database.

-New records are obtained from Thomson Reuters each week and the bibliometric database is judged to be, in principle, just as up to date as Thomson Reuters' own database.
+New records are obtained from Clarivate Analytics each week and the bibliometric database is judged to be, in principle, just as up to date as their own database.
 Via an internal website, Bibliometric Verification Toolkit, Karolinska Institutet's own researchers can go in and verify their own publication in the bibliometric database, increasing the quality of the analyses performed.

-To search in the bibliometric database for articles written at KI/SLL, there is a public interface available: KI Publications.
+To search in the bibliometric database for articles written at Karolinska Institutet/Region Stockholm, there is a public interface available: KI Publications.

 Publication behaviour with respect to analytical results

-The primary aim of KI/SLL's bibliometric database is to provide KI/SLL's managers, wards/clinics and employees with high-quality bibliometric analyses and reports (on, for example, publication patterns, joint publication partners and/or analyses divided up by subject area).
+The primary aim of the Karolinska Institutet/Region Stockholm bibliometric database is to provide managers, wards/clinics and employees with high-quality bibliometric analyses and reports (on, for example, publication patterns, joint publication partners and/or analyses divided up by subject area).

-The results provide an overview of the research conducted by KI/SLL's researchers and is a tool that makes it possible to compare academic results internally and with work taking place in other countries.
+The results provide an overview of the research conducted by researchers at Karolinska Institutet/Region Stockholm and is a tool that makes it possible to compare academic results internally and with work taking place in other countries.
 Analytical results can also be used to monitor and plan activities, and sometimes to assess and reward academic quality.

 Read more about KI's recommendations under Strategic publishing.

-Within KI/SLL there are specific recommendations for the use of bibliometric indicators on an individual level.
+Within Karolinska Institutet/Region Stockholm there are specific recommendations for the use of bibliometric indicators on an individual level.
 Bibliometric methods are less appropriate for assessing individual people or small groups.
 It is rare for these to achieve a publication volume that is sufficiently large for the results to be reliable and stable.

 However, with good awareness of the limitations there are at the individual level, certain bibliometric measurements can be used as a complement to a visual inspection of one person's publication history.